carstingaxion/cbach-wp-gridster/README.md

 *  scripts & styles are loaded only if shortcode is really used, this saves load time
 *  visual shortcode replacement, like you know from [gallery]-Shortcode
 *  TinyMCE Button to add gridster layouts with user-friendly GUI
+*  clean uninstall: all options, gridster-posts and related post-meta fields are deleted on uninstalling (not deactivation)

 ### Templates ###